AlexandruBurlacu/alexandruburlacu.github.io/_posts/2021-05-07-elixir-pattern-matching-magic.md

 end
 ```

-So now we can also define different paths for code execution depending whenver or not our guard(s) are satisfied or not.
+So now we can also define different paths for code execution depending on whenever or not our guard(s) are satisfied.
 Guards in Elixir are fairly limited, and hard-ish to extend, for safety reasons.
 Guards should be pure functions, and even if you try to define them using macros, the compiler still can check whenever they can be distilled down to existing guards and logical operators or not.
-For more information, see [this documentation page](https://hexdocs.pm/elixir/master/patterns-and-guards.html) and [this little tutorial/blogpost](https://keathley.io/blog/elixir-guard-clauses.html) on how to write guards.
+For more information, see [this documentation page](https://hexdocs.pm/elixir/master/patterns-and-guards.html) and [this little tutorial/blog post](https://keathley.io/blog/elixir-guard-clauses.html) on how to write guards.

-Finally, we can combine pattern matching capabilities of functions with those of tuples and lists and implement fairly interesing things.
+Finally, we can combine pattern matching capabilities of functions with those of tuples and lists and implement fairly interesting things.
 For example a map function.

 ```elixir
 defmodule FairlyInteresting do